howl-editor/howl/site/source/doc/api/inputs.md

 when defining commands using the [command] module, but they can also be used when working directly with [Readline] instances.

-An input is at its core nothing more than a table of callback functions.
+An input is at its core nothing more than a table of optional callback functions, and an optional keymap.
 As the user interacts with the Readline, the various callbacks are invoked as necessary, if they are provided.
+Similarly, any key presses are dispatched first against the input's keymap if one is provided.

 ---